Bulgaria regulator acts to oust state radio chief in free speech row

 SOFIA (Reuters) - Bulgaria’s broadcast regulator launched action on Wednesday to sack the chief of Bulgarian National Radio for briefly taking it off the air in a row with a popular presenter known for her coverage of the graft-prone judicial system.

 The Council for Electronic Media described the outage at the state-run broadcaster as a “gross violation of the law” and said that BNR general director Svetoslav Kostov, who refused to quit after a Sept.
-27 CEM on the matter, had five days to appeal.
+27 CEM meeting on the matter, had five days to appeal.

 BNR took its Horizont news channel off the air for five hours on Sept.
 13 for what management called “technical maintenance”.

-Investigators said they found no grounds for such “maintenance” and staff at BNR said the roots of the outage lay in Kostov’s attempts to fire respected Horizont anchor and reporter Silvia Velikova over her outspoken criticism of the government’s nominee to become the next chief public prosecutor.
+Investigators said they found no grounds for such “maintenance” and staff at BNR said the roots of the outage lay in Kostov’s attempts to fire respected Horizont anchor and reporter Silvia Velikova over her outspoken criticism of the nominee to become the next chief public prosecutor.

 BNR management said Velikova had violated her contract by urging listeners while on air to join a street protest against the appointment of Ivan Geshev as prosecutor.

-Note: (This story removes clause in paragraph 4 that erroneously said the government had nominated a candidate to become chief prosecutor)